 According to the American College of Sports Medicine, athletes who learn how to regulate their breathing to reduce stress, have less injuries and hold their confidence through the battle of competition.

-They also cope with stress and loss much easier than those who do not know how to relax.
+These top stars also cope with stress and loss much easier than those who do not know how to relax.
 Proper breathing also helps to control heart rate and blood pressure and increases endurance.